kddubey/cappr/README.md

 - [ ] Create a user guide, build a table of results comparing competing approaches on statistical performance, cost, and computation
 - [ ] Make a computational comparison to sampling
   - [x] Assume I have full freedom to decide how inference works.
 Demo w/ GPT-2.
 Process inputs in batches.
   - [ ] Process inputs 1-by-1
 - [ ] More SuperGLUE tasks?
-  - [ ] Re-run COPA demo w/ left-stripped completions (there are a few which aren't)
 - [ ] Calibration
   - [ ] Is the prior actually effective?
 Downsample and see
   - [ ] curves
-- [ ] Compare against few-shot embeddings
 - [ ] Finetune smaller, cheaper model and compare against zero-shot w/ davinci
   - [ ] e.g., GPT-2 from huggingface, `text-ada-001`
   - [ ] Again, compare against sampling
 - [ ] Evaluate a bigger model like GPT-J
-- [ ] Evaluate different aggregation functions.
-Currently taking mean, but there was no good theory for that
-- [ ] A bit ambitious: support insertion and backwards-completion.
-Quite ambitious b/c
-manipulating position IDs isn't sufficient (I think).
 </details>